techguru0411/VueJS-3-and-Django-3-integration/README.md

 ```
 ./manage.py runserver
 ```
 The development server will run at `http://127.0.0.1:8000/`.
-Visit is to see the result.
+Visit it to see the result.

 ## Advices
 - These steps are for a Linux environment.
 For other operating systems, make the necessary adjustments to the commands.